The essential scrum tools designed for every scrum team

 In scrum, a sprint is a time-boxed iteration during which planned work is completed and made ready for acceptance.
 The sprint management interface facilitates efficient sprint planning through dragging user stories into sprint boxes.
 It also supports scrum master in managing multiple sprints.

-Keep an eye on the sprint's progress with the help of the Sprint Task Board.
-The big board consists of user stories placed in different columns representing the progress status.
+Keep an eye on the sprint's overall progress with the help of the Sprint Story Board.
+The board consists of user stories placed in different columns representing the progress status.
 You can view and update the progress of stories by drag-and-drop around the staged columns.

 User story statements is a list of simple description of features told from the perspective of end users who desires the new capability with a good reason behind it.
 You can write user story statements under an Epic, and split it into a set of related user stories.